 Action Timescale Portfolio Owners Progress Status Latest Note GB-CP 02 Work to procure a site and licence for the treatment of all SAC green/garden waste.
 31-Jul-2025 Service Lead - Neighbourhood Services 65% Re- assess due date 15-Apr-2025 Estates are still in dialogue with landowner.

-Target Target Procure Site by October 2 Develop site and be operative 2025.
+Procure Site by October 2024.

+Develop site and be operational by July 2025.